 - 3. The next day, bring the lamb to room temperature.
 Preheat the oven to 375ºF (191ºC).

 - 4. If using a plastic bag, dump the lamb and the rest of the contents of the bag into the roasting pan.
 Make sure the lamb is skin-side up and that there is an even distribution of onions, oranges, and garlic around the meat, doing your best to keep the onions in intact wedges if possible.
 Roast the lamb, uncovered, for 20 minutes.
 Then cover the roasting pan tightly with foil, reduce the heat to 300ºF (149ºC), and cook until the lamb is tender and registers 160°F (71ºC) if you prefer medium doneness or 175°F (79°C) for fall-apart tenderness, which ought to take anywhere from 2 to 2 1/2 hours.
 When the lamb reaches the desired temperature, take it out of the oven and crank the oven back up to 375ºF (191ºC).
+Be aware that leg of lamb will take less time than lamb shoulder.

 - 5. Uncover the lamb, spoon the pomegranate molasses over the top, and then spoon the pan juices over the lamb while you wait for the oven to reach 375°F (191ºC).
-When the oven reaches the temperature, slide the lamb and roasting pan back in the oven and cook, uncovered, until it’s nicely browned and sticky, 10 to 20 minutes.
+When the oven reaches temperature, slide the lamb and roasting pan back in the oven and cook, uncovered, until it’s nicely browned and sticky, 10 to 20 minutes.
 Loosely cover the lamb with foil and let it rest in the pan on the counter for a good 20 minutes.

 - 6. Meanwhile, using a slotted spoon or tongs, gently transfer the oranges, onions, and garlic to a plate.
 Strain the juices from the roasting pan into a fat separator or a bowl and set them aside until the fat rises to the surface.
 While the juices rest, squeeze some or all of the garlic cloves into the strained juices or reserve the roasted garlic for another use.
 If you used a Seville orange, you can finely chop it and scatter it atop the lamb for modest bursts of sweetly sour loveliness.